Optional Lectio Divina Prayer

 Pray and Share from Your Own Encounter with God’s Word: Just reading the materials and Leader’s Guide ahead of time is not enough.
 Prayerfully ponder how the biblical passages challenge you or encourage you personally.
 Your Bible study will be more authentic the more you share from your own encounter with God’s word.
 Remember, this is God’s work; leading a Bible study is an invitation to rely on the Holy Spirit, not simply your own ability.

 Prepare Questions for Encounter: Look at the discussion questions and select questions that will be meaningful for your group.
 Adjust or rephrase questions, if necessary.
 Ask yourself, “What questions will have the greatest impact on my group?”

-Select a Few Main Truths to Emphasize: As you read through the study you are about to lead, determine 1 – 3 key truths you want to share with your group.
+Select a Few Main Truths to Emphasize: As you read through the study you are about to lead, determine one to three key truths you want to share with your group.
 Keep your focus on those points.
 Whatever else happens in the study, make sure you focus on these key truths and don’t get lost in too many details, side conversations or tangents.
 Always bring things back to the big ideas you want everyone to come away with.

 Discuss: What would it look like for you to prepare well each week for Bible study?
 Are you willing to make the sacrifices necessary — particularly with your time — to prepare well?

 Various skills are also necessary for leading transformative Bible studies.
 Let’s look at a few key skills that will allow you to lead well.

 Hospitality: Making sure everyone feels comfortable and welcome will make a huge difference for your Bible study, especially in the beginning before everyone knows each other.
 Here are some tips for great hospitality:

 - Find an accessible and informal location that can be used or reserved each week.
 Ask yourself, “What is the easiest location for my group to access?
 Where will they feel most comfortable?”